UmamaheswaryMilleny/Blendify_smoothie/README.md

 ### **Customer Features**
 - User authentication with Google and OTP-based signup.
-- Real-time nutrition calculator for custom smoothies.
-- Save, name, and share custom smoothie recipes.
-- Loyalty program with wallet and redeemable points.
-- Coupon functionality for discounts and promotions.
+- Coupon functionality for discounts
+- wallet option and referral rewards
-- Advanced smoothie search and filtering by categories like Energy Boost, Vegan, etc.
+- Advanced smoothie search and filtering by categories like Energy Booster, Vegan, etc.
 - Responsive design for mobile, tablet, and desktop.

 ### **Admin Features**
-- Dashboard for managing smoothie recipes, categories, and orders.
+- Dashboard for managing users products, categories, and orders.
 - User management (view, block/unblock users).
 - Analytics dashboard for revenue, sales, and user activity.
 - Offer and coupon management.
-- Inventory tracking and customization options for smoothie bases, add-ons, and sizes.
+- Tracking of Orders.

 ---